 Again, the GX7 is now available and in stock/shipping with Kit Zoom for $999 at Amazon right HERE.
 The E-M1 should be shipping anytime now as well, my guess is within 5 days.

-With the new (now a #1 best seller on Amazon) E-M1 scheduled to hit the shops in about 2-3 weeks I have been getting asked repeatedly “what lenses should I buy with it”.
+With the E-M1 out and the new E-M5II scheduled to hit the shops in about 2-3 weeks I have been getting asked repeatedly “what lenses should I buy with it”.
 Well, buying a lens is almost like buying underwear.
 It’s all personal preference, lol.
 But even so, there are some superb lenses for this system and in case you did not know it, yes, you can use Panasonic lenses made for Micro 4/3 on a Olympus Micro 4/3 body and vice versa.

 In the mirrorless world some of my favorite lenses come from Micro 4/3.
-Below is a list (and some alternatives) of what I would buy if I were diving fresh into Micro 4/3 with the new E-M1 camera, which I predict will be the best Micro 4/3 to date in all areas but looks (GX7 or a PEN takes that prize).
+Below is a list (and some alternatives) of what I would buy if I were diving fresh into Micro 4/3.

 My fave: The fast aperture of f/2 allows the Olympus 12mm f/2 to shoot in lower light while getting sharp and colorful images.
 The 12mm is a premium lens for the Micro 4/3 system giving you a 24mm equivalent.